ELA-17/alx-low_level_programming/0x00-hello_world/README.md

 Your program should end with the value 0
 Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+Write a C program that prints the size of various types on the computer it is compiled and run on.